-On Tuesday, November 22, two SSA board members and Student Union president met with President Marell and exchanged perspectives.
+On Tuesday, November 22, two SSA board members and the Student Union president met with President Marell and exchanged perspectives.
 Carlotta Schäfer, SSA President, says that JU has failed to be transparent about the situation.

 Schäfer also says that they respect the personal situation of President Marell but adds that the president also has a representative function.
 And failing to communicate can discredit JU in the eyes of students, staff, and external stakeholders, whom the president represents.